dross1-dross1/auto-mc/docs/plan.md

 # AutoMinecraft

-A Minecraft Java Edition project that lets you type a plain-English command in chat and have an in-game agent do the work for you.
+A Minecraft Java Edition project that lets you type high-level commands in chat and have an in-game agent do the work for you.
 It uses a Fabric mod for in-game I/O and Baritone/Wurst for movement/building, plus a small Python service for planning and control.

-This README is the working plan: what to build, the outcomes to hit, and how to do it.
+This file is the working plan: what to build, the outcomes to hit, and how to do it.

 ## Versions and compatibility
 - Minecraft Java Edition: 1.21.8+